Sanctus Real: The Face of Love

 Sanctus Real's third main studio album, The Face of Love, was released in April 2006.
-The album's first single was "I'm Not Alright" became a number 1 song on Christian contemporary hit radio (CHR), as reported by R&R magazine.
+The album's first single was "I'm Not Alright" became a No. 1 song on Christian contemporary hit radio (CHR), as reported by R&R magazine.
 It was also the third most played song of 2006 on Christian radio formats.
 In early 2007, the band received two GMA Dove Award nominations: "Rock Contemporary Recorded Song of the Year" for "I'm Not Alright" and "Rock/Contemporary Album of the Year" for The Face of Love.
 Following the album's release, Pete Prevost became the fifth member of Sanctus Real as an additional guitarist.

-The album's second single, "Don't Give Up", was released in the beginning of 2007, and by May it became the band's fifth number 1 track by placing at the top of R&R's Christian CHR chart.
+The album's second single, "Don't Give Up", was released in the beginning of 2007, and by May it became the band's fifth No. 1 track by placing at the top of R&R's Christian CHR chart.
 At the end of 2006 they were named the most-played artist of the year on R&R's Christian CHR chart.
 The title track "The Face of Love" was also a radio single.
 Sanctus Real launched another headlining tour in April 2007, The Face of Love tour, featuring Needtobreathe and This Beautiful Republic.

 We Need Each Other

 In August 2007, Sanctus Real returned to the studio to record a fourth album, which was complete by the end of the year.
 In November 2007, the album was originally slated for release under the title Turn on the Lights, the name of a track on the album.
 It was later changed to We Need Each Other, and was released in February 2008, through Sparrow Records.
 The title track "We Need Each Other" was released earlier as the album's lead single in November 2007.
-The song stayed number 1 on R&R's Christian CHR chart for five consecutive weeks by February 2008, and it was 2008's eighth most-played song of the year in the same format.
+The song stayed No. 1 on R&Rs Christian CHR chart for five consecutive weeks by February 2008, and it was 2008's eighth most-played song of the year in the same format.

 During early to mid 2008, Sanctus Real guest starred on Third Day's headlining tour, and also appeared on an episode of Extreme Makeover: Home Edition.
 Two more singles from We Need Each Other were additionally released: "Whatever You're Doing (Something Heavenly)" in early 2008, and "Turn On the Lights" in August 2008.
 Later in the year, the band launched their own two-month We Need Each Other Tour in the United States, passing through 16 states and over 30 cities.
 The tour featured guest appearances from VOTA, Tenth Avenue North and speaker Sammy Adebiyi.
 In 2009, We Need Each Other received a Grammy Award nomination for Best Rock Gospel Album.